Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

    | --- | --- | ---| --- | --- | --- |
    | sw-100g01 | x3105u40-j32 | x3105u41-j32 | sw-100g02 | 100g-1m-DAC | |

-It is assumed that you have connectivity to the switch and have done the [Configure Mellanox Management Network Base](configure_mellanox_management_network_base.md) procedure.
+It is assumed that you have connectivity to the switch.

 ## Configure VLAN